nolanlawson/couch-community-compat-table/README.md

-# Couch Community Compatability Table
+# Couch Community Compat Table

 Many Couch-esque clients and servers claim to be "CouchDB" compatible.
 But compatibility is a fuzzy thing.